This is a Bonus chapter from The Anti-Pickup Line.

 Live however the hell you want.

-Now for the steps to managing a multiple girlfriends!
+Now for the steps to managing dating multiple girlfriends!

 1) Find your North Star